No3371/StatePatternCSharp/README.md

 Quite useful when you need some 1 time effect instead of *Update()*.
 *p.s.
 However, the frequency of Update() definitely depends on how you use the framework.*

-We gotta be a down-to-earth person, so it's time for the InAir state, the InAir represent a situation that the player object is still in air, not yet fall to the ground.
+We gotta be a down-to-earth person, so it's time for the InAir state, so we will not remain the jump forever...

+the InAir represent a situation that the player object is still in air, not yet fall to the ground.

 ##### InAir State
 ```c#